 The storyteller’s voice is a gift that must not be taken for granted, but rather recognized and nurtured as it is the vehicle that delivers the story’s message… and makes an impact!
 The voice carries varying degrees of richness, context, character, and personality that strengthen the narrative.
 Distractions such as background noise, vibrating cell phones, the sound of turning pages, repeating statements, mumbling and a low volume of voice will affect the impact of the story – no matter how well it is written.
 If a storyteller has a noticeable accent or pronounces certain words in a unique way, this could affect how the listener perceives the story.
 However, remember that the storyteller’s voice is a gift and it takes lots of practice (and patience) to master the art of oral communication.
 Be sure to read your story multiple times so that when you record your audio, you will know what words, statements, and style to expect.
 Knowing your story will help you to deliver clear and compelling multimedia presentation.

-A good length for your written narrative is about two double spaced pages – approximately 500 words.
+A good length for your written narrative is about two double spaced pages.
 This will result in a three minute digital story.
-If the digital story is longer than three minutes, the storyteller takes the risk of losing their listener’s attention.
-Think about the most important elements that belong in your story, you may need to edit, revise, and, quite possibly, re-record.
+Think about the most important elements that belong in your story, you may need to edit, revise, and, possibly, re-record.
 If you still have a lot of information that must be conveyed, consider making more than one digital story.
 For instance, if you are producing a digital story about stem cell research for a science course, you might create one DST that analyzes the research, and another, more subjective DST, that reflects the storyteller’s personal opinions about the consequences, effects or impacts of the research.

 The power of a soundtrack